Linear Response and Optimal Fingerprinting for Nonautonomous Systems: Optimal Fingerprinting for Time-dependent Systems

-Depending on the specific hypotheses on the quality of the fingerprints and on the statistical properties of the natural variability, it is possible to find different ways to solve Eq. \ref{OFM} and defined best estimates and confidence level for $\beta_k$, $k=1.\ldots,K$ \cite{Hegerl2011,Hannart2014}.
+Depending on the specific hypotheses on the quality of the fingerprints and on the statistical properties of the natural variability, it is possible to find different ways to solve Eq. \ref{OFM} and define best estimates and confidence level for $\beta_k$, $k=1.\ldots,K$ \cite{Hegerl2011,Hannart2014}.
 Attribution of the observed anomaly to the $k^{th}$ forcing is considered successful if - most commonly - the 95\% confidence interval for the estimate of $\beta_k$ does not intersect zero.
 Clearly, the signal-to-noise ratio depends critically on the relative strength of the anomaly and of the natural variability.
 Hence, attribution may be statistically feasible only for some observables and not for others, and, clearly, by considering a filtered signal we make attribution easier by reducing the uncertainty.

-In a previous paper \cite{LucariniChekroun2024} we showed how the OFM equations can be derived from linear response theory for statistical mechanical systems whose evolution is described by the autonomous version of Eq. \ref{langevin}, such that $\mathbf{b}(\mathbf{x}(t),t)\rightarrow \mathbf{b}(\mathbf{x}(t))$ and $\Sigma(\mathbf{x}(t),t)\rightarrow\Sigma(\mathbf{x}(t))$.
+We previously showed \cite{LucariniChekroun2024} how the OFM equations can be derived from linear response theory for statistical mechanical systems whose evolution is described by the autonomous version of Eq. \ref{langevin}, such that $\mathbf{b}(\mathbf{x}(t),t)\rightarrow \mathbf{b}(\mathbf{x}(t))$ and $\Sigma(\mathbf{x}(t),t)\rightarrow\Sigma(\mathbf{x}(t))$.
 A key point that is implicitly assumed in standard OFM formulations is that all acting perturbations have to be accurately described using linear response.
 Another point is that whilst OFM formulations traditionally assume that $\mathbf{\nu}$ in Eq. \ref{OFM} is the natural variability of the system in the reference state, in \cite{LucariniChekroun2024} it is explained that one should consider the natural variability of the forced state.

 The results obtained in the current paper show how to derive the OFM equations in the context of non-autonomous systems, i.e. without assuming that the reference state is at steady-state.
 We proceed as follows.
-Within the setting given in Eq. \ref{langevin}, the problem above amounts to considering the quantities $\Psi_j(x^\varepsilon(t))-\langle \Psi_j,\rho_0(t)\rangle$, where $x^\varepsilon(t)$ evolves according to the perturbed equation:
+Within the setting given in Eq. \ref{langevin}, the problem above amounts to considering the quantities $\Phi_j(x^\varepsilon(t))-\langle \Phi_j,\rho_0(t)\rangle$, where $x^\varepsilon(t)$ evolves according to the perturbed equation:

-with some given initial condition.
-We consider here $K_1$ forcings acting on the drift term and $K-K_1$ forcings modifying the noise law.